IBM/Train-Custom-Speech-Model/README.md

 > Note: it may take some time to process each audio file.
 If processing is not completed yet, the command will return a *409* error message; in this case, simply retry later.

-Whe the status of the custom acoustic model is set to *"ready"*, you can start the training by running:
+When the status of the custom acoustic model is set to *"ready"*, you can start the training by running:

 ```bash
 python ../cmd/train_acoustic_model.py
 ```

 Training the acoustic model is asynchronous and can potentially take hours to complete.
-To determine when training is completed, you can query the model and check if the status has changed from *"traning"* to *"available"*.
+To determine when training is completed, you can query the model and check if the status has changed from *"training"* to *"available"*.

 ```bash
 python ../cmd/list_acoustic_model.py